Enneagram Type 2 Leader

 ✔️ Twos excel at forming meaningful connections and they invest significant time and energy into cultivating relationships that feel important.
 They can scan a room and quickly sense who might need support, encouragement, or care.
 They are often drawn to people in positions of influence or to those they believe will appreciate them, need them, or affirm their value, helping them meet their unconscious needs for love, appreciation and belonging.

 ⚠️ Twos’ desire to be liked and appreciated can lead them to over-prioritize others at the expense of themselves.
 In efforts to maintain connection and avoid rejection, they may neglect their own needs and avoid conflict.
 Over time, this can result in unbalanced or even codependent dynamics, particularly in relationships where their efforts are not equally reciprocated.
+For instance, this might manifest as agreeing to an unreasonable deadline to please a team member, even if it compromises their own workload or well-being.

 Service-Oriented Leadership

 ✔️ Twos embody the heart of service leadership, driven by a genuine desire to help and support others.
-Their focus of attention is on others’ needs and priorities, and they often go the extra mile without being asked.
+Their focus of attention is attuned to others’ needs and priorities, and they often go the extra mile without being asked.
 They’re quick to provide practical help and thoughtful solutions, delivered with care, attentiveness, and generosity.
 Their intuitive awareness allows them to sense others’ emotional and practical needs, often recognizing what someone needs before they do.

 Emotional Intelligence